 1. Partner on key events, conferences and trainings that contribute to common understanding, best practices and stewardship ethic among residents and visitors. a.
 Support key events related to all aspects of Work Plan including Farm Tours, Agricultural Summit, Ag Listening Sessions, Forestry Workshops, SJC Fair, and more.
 2. Maintain and improve online website and social media presence that promotes programs and opportunities for public knowledge and stewardship. b.
 Maintain SJICD website in an accessible and user-friendly manner for all user tpes.
-Use social and online media and newsletters to promote events, successes, and other stories for SJICD and partners.
+Use social media to promote events, successes, and other stories for SJICD and partners.
 Publish interactive Storymaps to track and map progress of SJICD projects and programs.
-3. Provide presentations and print materials that educate and engage residents with SJICD programs and opportunities. a. b. c.
+3. Provide presentations and print materials that educate and engage residents with SJICD programs and opportunities. a. b.
 Maintain a working relationship with County Council and provide regular updates via presentations at Council meetings.
 Maintain and improve print and display resources that help market programs and opportunities for engagement.
-Improve communications with the community through key industry partners including real estate and visitors bureau.